git-bsd/rippled-openbsd/README.md

 https://xrpl.org
 https://github.com/ripple/rippled

 #### does this work?
-It compiles currently on openbsd7.1-current
+NO.
-Still need to do some tests but seems to work for now.
+Something is wrong with the commandline interface, logs seem to show it does do some stuff.
-If you want to use reporting mode with CassandraDB, the current version does not compile openssl in.
+Coredumps pretty quickly..
-Some BIO errors I need to figure out.
+Will investigate further.

 ## Motivations
 1. I want to learn more about UNIX like operating systems.